ChildMindInstitute/mindlogger-backend/import_csv_to_json/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and requires Node, Papaparse and React.

 [Try it!](http://68.66.205.123:5000)